brandonkramer/wp-vite-starter/README.md

     entry: 'Static', // <-----
 })=>({}));
 ```
-For example if you set `root` to "src" and `entry` to "Static" like the above, you're able to maintain different bundles within different domain folders:
+For example if you set `root` to "src" and `entry` to "Static" like the above, you're able to maintain different bundles within different domain folders and mix it up with PHP files:
 ```
 my-custom-plugin/
 ├── src/